HimanshuSharma5280/newscatcher/README.md

 ## About Us
 We are Newscatcher API team.
-We are glad that you liked our package.
+We are glad about all those who liked our package.

 If you want to search for any news data, consider using [our API](https://newscatcherapi.com/)

 ![](newscatcher_oneliner.png)
+**NEWSCATCHER TEAM**

 [Artem Bugara]() - co-founder of Newscatcher, made v.0.1.0